-With news earlier this year that French schools were banning smartphone use for students under 15, the question of whether or not smartphones should be used in schools has been widely debated.
+With news that French schools have banned smartphone use for students under 15, the question of whether or not smartphones should be used in schools has been widely debated.

 French students under 15 must now leave their smartphones at home or have them turned off during the school day.
 French high schools for students 16 and older will be allowed to decide themselves whether they wish to implement the ban in their classrooms.

 So, the question is - should British schools follow suit?

 The British way

 Currently, British schools are free to set their own rules regarding smartphone use, with some choosing to allow use in school and some opting to ban it altogether.

 Here at Insurance2go, we asked the opinion of British parents to determine whether smartphones should be banned from the classroom.